-Using genetic sequencing, I am investigating the evolutionary history of marine fishes in the group Carangiformes, which includes ~170 species known as kingfish, jacks, trevallies and pompanos, as well as the remoras, dolphinfishes (mahi-mahi), and the cobia.
-With DNA sequences, I will be able to estimate how long ago these species evolved, whether there have been time periods of increased rates of speciation, and how each species in the group is related to one another.
+Using genomic sequencing, I investigated the evolutionary history of marine fishes in the group Carangoidea, which includes ~170 species known as kingfish, jacks, trevallies and pompanos, as well as the remoras, dolphinfishes (mahi-mahi), and the cobia.
+With DNA sequences, I am able to estimate how long ago these species evolved, whether there have been time periods of increased rates of speciation, and how each species in the group is related to one another.

 This work is complementary to ongoing tagging studies by Dr. Paul Cowley at SAIAB, who is tracking the movement of giant trevallies.
 Two questions I will be asking are, “Do the movement patterns of these fishes reflect their genetic diversity?” and “How much genetic exchange is occurring across their range?”

 Here is a short video produced in 2016 that gives a glimpse into the challenges of catching Giant Trevally samples in the Seychelles!